 Through our various training series, convenings and our comprehensive certificate programs, social sector leaders learn the essentials of leadership and management, apply them in practice, reflect with peers and mentors, and grow their networks.
 From marketing to fundraising, change management to financial management, we help leaders develop the skills they – and their organizations – need to be more effective.

 Since our founding, INP has sought to advance organizational effectiveness while closing historic racial and gender gaps in leadership, to ensure that the social impact sector reflects the diversity of communities served.
 We do this by building the social, knowledge, and financial capital of our student leaders.
-Today, INP trains hundreds of leaders annually in five sites across New England and New York in our year-long programs.
+Today, INP trains hundreds of leaders annually in seven sites across the country.
 We serve individual leaders and organizations who leverage us as part of their ongoing talent and organizational development strategy.
 In addition, INP trains and connects thousands of leaders through our virtual programming, alumni programming and community convenings.

 With a proven, award-winning model and a growing network of accomplished alumni, we are uplifting and uniting nonprofit and public sector leaders from coast-to-coast.
 By breaking down silos of isolation and tearing down walls of competition, our alumni find creative and impactful ways of working together that bring the lasting, meaningful change to communities that our country needs.